Thursday, August 31, 2017

 Does our faithful pursuit of God matter?
 No and yes.

-As far as our being his beloved child who is right (in right standing, justified) with God and the certainty of his love being secured (he will never leave us) and set on us, our pursuit makes absolutely zero difference.
+As far as our being his beloved child - who is right (in right standing, justified) with God and the certainty of his love being secured (he will never leave us) and set on us - our pursuit makes absolutely zero difference.
 Somebody else had to (and was the only one who could) take care of this side of things and did i.e. Christ himself.

-As far as our experiencing all the warmth and benefits of that love fully secured for us and the closeness of relationship (fellowship) with him and bringing him joy and delight, it makes all the difference in the world, as with any love relationship.
-And when we stray it hurts God, not because he needs us but because he wants us to know the fullness of that love secured for us by Christ (which the Father and Son paid such a high price for) and that joy that is their for us in him.
+And when we stray it hurts God, not because he needs us but because he wants us to know the fullness of that love - perfectly secured for us by Christ (which the Father and Son paid such a high price for) and that joy that is their for us in him - to the fullest extent possible.
 This is why Christ came and did what he did.
-As evidence of their love the Father and the Son went to great lengths to insure all of this for our joy and his glory.

 Heb 11:6 And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.

-[1]This is what is meant by the frequent expression "in Christ" used over 90 times in the NT.
+¹This is what is meant by the frequent expression "in Christ" used over 90 times in the NT.

-[2]It should be pointed out that if we are now truly a redeemed child of God, we will be a new creature.
+³It should be pointed out that if we are now truly a redeemed child of God, we will be a new creature.
 Everything will be different.
-We will have new desires, a new outlook on live and ourselves.
+We will have new desires, a new outlook on life and ourselves.
 A clearer vision of God and his love for us resulting in a love for God that changes us and how we live.
 If there is no such change, the bible cautions us to "make our calling and election sure" i.e. do a spiritual self assessment and be sure these qualities are true of you and in you and increasing.
 If they are not we have no reason to believe we are his child.
 In fact we are cautioned that we may not be.

 While our living for God does not cause, insure or secure God's love for us, it is clear evidence that we know (receive/accept) his love for us i.e. that we have experienced it in such a way that we are no longer the person we were before knowing his love.
 When we know we are loved we will respond in faithfulness.
 This is not something we have to do in order to be saved, it is something we do because we are saved.
 If we don't live faithfully for God, this is an indication we my not have experienced his love.
 This is a key message of James and also in I John.

 Being his child however doesn't mean we are perfect.
 We all blow it, and often.
-But once we are a child of God, blowing it matters; it effects (bothers) us; it impacts our relationship with God, whereas before it didn't matter at all.
+But once we are a child of God, blowing it matters; it effects others and us; it impacts our relationship with God, whereas before it didn't matter at all.
 Our caring about blowing it, is evidence we know God and value our relationship with him.

 But the most important point is it robs God of the joy and delight of seeing us participate in the fullness of his love and our experiencing the joy of seeing his kingdom (rule and reign of love) advanced through us to others.

-[3]What about those who didn't have such perfect parents growing up?...
+⁵What about those who didn't have such perfect parents growing up?...

-You have one now.
+You have one now

 When my father and my mother forsake me, then the LORD will take me up.
 Psalm 27:10 (KJV)